prabhat3697/RepoCoder/README.md

 # RepoCoder API

-A FastAPI server that loads a local code LLM and indexes a codebase folder into a FAISS vector store for code-aware chunking and retrieval.
+A FastAPI server that loads a local code LLM and indexes a codebase folder into a ShibuDB vector database for code-aware chunking and retrieval.
 Serves an HTTP API to answer repo questions and propose patch diffs.

 ## Features

 - **Local LLM Integration**: Uses DeepSeek-Coder-V2-Lite-Instruct by default
+- **Persistent Indexing**: ShibuDB vector database for incremental updates (no re-indexing on restart!)
-- **Code-Aware Indexing**: FAISS vector store with intelligent code chunking
+- **Code-Aware Indexing**: ShibuDB vector search with intelligent code chunking (replaces FAISS)
 - **Multi-Agent Pipeline**: Optional planner → coder → judge workflow
 - **RESTful API**: Clean endpoints for querying and applying changes